KxSystems/docs/docs/ml/automl/faq.md

 q)mdl:.p.import[`sklearn.ensemble][`:AdaBoostRegressor][`random_state pykw seed]
 ```

-This defines a model from the `sklearn` library, from the submodule `ensemble`, named `AdaBoostRegressor` which can be seeded with a random state `seed` to ensure that runs of the model can be reproducible.
-If the model does not take a `random_state` as input this should be set as `::`.
+This defines a model from pythons `sklearn` library, with the associated submodule `ensemble`, named `AdaBoostRegressor` which can be seeded with a random state `seed`, to ensure that runs of the model can be reproducible.
+If the model does not take a `random_state`, the input to this is set to `::`.

 The following would be the table modified to include a Bayesian ridge regressor (not included by default).